-gal in this country,"
+gal in this country."

 Schutz by selecting him ahead of eligible whites.
 The lawyer also said the

 draft board had no legal authority to

 draft Schutz because "the board is

-segregated, and segregation is ille-

-But Jelinek never got a chance to

-prove his argument inside the courtroom.
+segregated, and segregation is illeprove his argument inside the courtroom.
 This first time he tried to present evidence of discrimination by

 the Macon County draft board, Judge

 "It has no relationship to this case."

 He repeated the ruling whenever Jelinek tried to bring up the subject with

-the only two witnesses.
-Schutz and Mrs.
+the only two witnesses, Schutz and Mrs.

 Sarah Booth, the draft board's clerk.

 tify that he never received the draft

 board notice of induction because he

-was in Lowndes County working on "independent political organization,"
+was in Lowndes County working on "independent political organization."

 Schutz also said he first learned about

 the notice the night of May 3 (election

+day), and didn't learn the exact date he

 he walked into the draft board office

+was ordered to report (May 4) until

 That, Schutz said, was when he told

 Mrs. Booth he was reporting as ordered, but would not submit to induction.

 board broke the law by not giving Schutz

 a chance to change his mind.
 The lawyer

 also said Schutz' failure to report on

 time wasn't evidence of "criminal in-

 But Judge Pittmandidn't accept any of

 those arguments.
-He found Schutz guilty and gave him the three-year sentence, the lightest punishment the law
+He found Schutzguilty and gave him the three-year sentence, the lightest punishment the law

-allows for refusing to serve in the arm-

-"We are appealing to the Fifth Circuit and if necessary, to the U.S. Su-
+allows for refusing to serve in the armcuit and if necessary, to the U.S. Su-

 But SNCC officials this week decided not to wait for the appeal.
 They

 charged that Schutz' sentence was part

 of a "conspiracy" to stop SNCC's work.

-The sentence was "the result of Schutz'
+The sentence was "the result of Schutz"

 preme Court," Jelinek said.